cyph3rryx/ChatBot/README.md

 ## Disclaimer

 This chatbot was developed for educational purposes only, and should not be used for any other purpose.
 OpenAI is not responsible for any consequences of using this chatbot.

+This chat bot must not be used for non educational purposes.

 ## NOTE: You need to enter your own OpenAI API in the chatbot to make it work.
 For that, you need to make a account on the OpenAI website and then get your API.